DanielJimenezMorales/Network-Library/docs/network_library/execution_flow.md

 If a stop has been requested during this tick, transition the system toward the Stop phase.

 ## Stop Phase
 Shut down the peer and release all network resources.
+This phase is executed **once**, after the last Tick.

 The stop phase contains the following **subphases**:
 1. [Stop peer-type specific logic](#1-Stop-peer-type-specific-logic)